 Also See: Guide to Starting a Business in Kansas

 Who needs a Business Tax License in Kansas?

 A business must register for a Business Tax License in Kansas when:

 - A business has sales tax nexus.
 Nexus means having a physical presence in the state, such as having a physical location like a retail store or office or using a warehouse or fulfillment center to store inventory.

 - Occasionally selling items at craft shows, fairs, seminars, conventions, etc. in Kansas

 - Employees (including sales representatives or agents) are working in Kansas

-- An online business located in Kansas is selling taxable products to Kansas residents
+- A business located in Kansas is selling taxable services and products to Kansas residents